junqilu/TravelPlanning/README.md

       export rather than manual inputs for higher efficiency.
   * Wilmington
     * Major locations shot in the film Blue Velvet: https://wilmtv.com/production/blue-velvet-1986
+    * This is the __1st place__ that all the codes are set to use and can be used as a template for the later travel planning for other places.